College Suicide Prevention Guide

 Additionally, college-bound students with psychiatric disorders may feel more easily overwhelmed by the expectations of their new campus surroundings than those without.
 Research by the World Health Organization found that roughly 1 in 3 first-year students has a mental health condition, such as an anxiety, mood, or substance use disorder.

 Data also shows that about 1 in 10 full-time U.S. college students meets the criteria for an alcohol use disorder.

 What Are the Biggest Risk Factors for Suicide?

 Many factors can help us determine whether a person is at high risk of attempting suicide.

 Statistics show that those who have attempted suicide are 38 times more likely to die by suicide, while individuals with a history of alcohol misuse are six times more likely to die by suicide.
 Those with mood disorders and access to fatal means are also at a higher risk of suicide.

 The Centers for Disease Control and Prevention lists the following as some of the most common risk factors for suicide:

 - Previous suicide attempt(s)

-- Family history of suicide, abuse, and/or mental disorders
+- Family history of suicide, violence, and/or mental disorders

-- Family history of alcohol and/or substance abuse
+- Family history of alcohol and/or substance misuse

 - Underlying psychiatric and/or mood disorder